 We are working with all our partners to make Brixton a stronger, fairer and more prosperous place.
-As a part of this, we have four key campaigns:

 Council-led regeneration in Brixton could see over £350 million invested in the town centre, with an extra £2.2million spent in the local economy by new residents alone.
 As a council, we are committed to ensuring this growth benefits everyone and that it brings opportunities for residents in Brixton and throughout the borough.

 The Brixton Economic Action Plan (2017) sets out some of the key economic challenges and opportunities facing local businesses, residents and investors.
 It sets out seven key areas for the Council and its partners to focus on.
 Key conclusions include that while Brixton should be looking to meet and surpass the London average in key higher value sectors, given its advantages in terms of connectivity, skilled local workforce and other amenities, it does not have enough workspace to facilitate growth and realise its full potential.
 The report also underlines a requirement to increase levels of employment in the town centre to support its day-time economy and to provide a range of spaces, including affordable space, to ensure the economy retains its diversity and continues to grow and develop.
 Read the Brixton Economic Action Plan 2017 final report.

 The Your New Town Hall project has rejuvenated Lambeth’s historic Town Hall, which is now open to the public.
 The refurbishment has preserved its features and made it more open and accessible to residents.
 It will also reduce Lambeth Council’s core office buildings from 14 to two, saving at least £4.5m a year.